ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing.markdown

 {CODE-BLOCK/}

-Segment properties include the entries data, and the aggregated values that RavenDB automatically updates and keeps in the segment's header:
+Segment properties include the entries data, and the aggregated values that RavenDB automatically updates in the segment's header.

 | Property | Type | Description |
 | - | - | - |